 Update: January 6, 2020 (original release: May 1, 2019)

-Washington, DC—The Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art has announced that Yve-Alain Bois, distinguished expert in 20th-century art and professor in the School of Historical Studies at the Institute for Advanced Study, Princeton, will give the 69th annual A. W. Mellon Lectures in the Fine Arts in 2020.
+Washington, DC—The Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art has announced that Yve-Alain Bois, distinguished expert in 20th-century art and professor in the School of Historical Studies at the Institute for Advanced Study in Princeton, NJ, will give the 69th annual A. W. Mellon Lectures in the Fine Arts in 2020.

 The lecture series, entitled Transparence and Ambiguity: The Modern Space of Axonometry, will be held in the East Building Auditorium at the National Gallery of Art in Washington, DC, on March 22, March 29, April 5, April 19, April 26, and May 3, 2020 at 2:00 p.m.